Queyrouzec/DevScript/README.md

 ### You Should Be Allowed to Freely Add to the Language

-- Will allow for the server to use all the built in tools for the language with little hassle including editing TreeSitter grammer
+- Will allow for the server to use all the built in tools for the language with little hassle including editing TreeSitter grammar

 ### Should Cater to Server Side Rendering

 - Cannot be fast and sustainable without this.
-- This is the entire reason adding to the language is not tenative.
+- This is the entire reason adding to the language is not tentative.
 - This is a major part of the reason why there needs to be a built in minifier and TreeSitter support.

 ### You Should Be Allowed to Freely Remove from the Core Language

 - This may be a landmine, so it is tentative.
 - This may be insignificant with a linter if the language is fast enough, so it is at the back of the queue.
-- If there's a commen set of unused features that doesn't work with a server or that people don't want to use it should be removable from the language so that the compiler can move faster.
+- If there's a common set of unused features that doesn't work with a server or that people don't want to use it should be removable from the language so that the compiler can move faster.

 ### Everything should be allowed to exist inline in one document

 - HTML is glorified gui objects.
-That's not nessisarily a bad thing, but it should be better integrated with js.
+That's not necessarily a bad thing, but it should be better integrated with js.
 - CSS is a glorified set of properties in a obscure way.
 This is potentially a bad thing.
 - You should be allowed to write tests inline without them being compiled into the final file and you should be allowed to put them in your documentation.

 ### Be as close to the language as possible

 - There should be no hidden compiler optimizations within reason.
-Compilation should be almost as preditcable as Typescript.
+Compilation should be almost as predictable as Typescript.
 - The compiler should take no performance away from Javascript even if you can blow your foot off.
 - This creates a problem with CSS because in order to make the most out of CSS you need to make use of the cascading part and give universal access to all - HTML objects.
 That option should still exist even if it is a massive foot gun.
-This makes choices with CSS very tenitive.
+  This makes choices with CSS very tentative.

 ### Intent is built in

 - The intent of the developer should be enforced by the language at every possible turn.
 This changes from topic to topic so we'll get into what this means further down.

 ### State is a first class citizen.

-- State management should have it's own syntax for commen state management implementations.
+- State management should have it's own syntax for common state management implementations.

 ### Types

 - Strictly enforced.
 The compiler must know a variables type.
-There should be type infrances.
+There should be type inferences.
 - It should be null safe.
 - Types should be intimate with their declaration.
-Typedefs should not be seperate from their constructors.
+Typedefs should not be separate from their constructors.
 - I have an affinity for how Dart handles null and types.
 - All basic types should be 3 letters in length unless there is an otherwise compelling reason.
-- Declairation of types will be local by default and can take the place of let.
+- Declaration of types will be local by default and can take the place of let.

 ```javascript
 Str something = "hi";
 ```

 vs

 ```typescript
 let something: String = "hi";
 ```

 This is so that writing types will be as quick as declarations and make type declaration vs type inference a low cost choice.

 - If you want to use var it may look something like this

 ```javascript
 var Str something = "hi";
 ```

 - Types will be required for function parameters and returns.
 This is to keep your intent clear to other devs.

-### Mutablility
+### Mutability

-- Rust style mutablility.
+- Rust style mutability.
-- Variables are immuntable by defualt; and if a function is going to change a variable, it should declare that change.
+- Variables are immutable by default; and if a function is going to change a variable, it should declare that change.

 ```rust
   mut variable = "x";
 ```